Description

 Locations throughout Scotland

 We offer sea fishing close to Edinburgh Fly Fishing in The Highlands and Fly Fishing from a boat in Galloway, South West Scotland.
+We offer fishing from a chartered boat. or from the shore, using spin casting (lure fishing) or fly fishing.
+On some occasions you can fish in the sea with a float and a strip of mackerel.

 There are also large numbers of Coalfish, in these waters, it is similar to the pollack, and equally hard fighting.